ZiyangJiao/FAST24_CVSS_FEMU/README.md

 # FAST ’24 Artifacts Evaluation
 Thank you for your time on evaluating our artifact.
 Here are the steps for setting up the FEMU for CVSSD.
+We target Available and Functional flag because full experiments will take serveral months.

 ## Title: The Design and Implementation of a Capacity-Variant Storage System
 Contact: Ziyang Jiao (zjiao04@syr.edu), Xiangqun Zhang (xzhang84@syr.edu)